fraserlab/sci-dependentcare/index.md

 We initiated a [first survey](https://docs.google.com/forms/d/e/1FAIpQLSeZ63IWCKnT_Wydq5tWcjA5qQVQ4DM9Z1pDhjgFRDm2j1QznA/viewform) to collect data on this issue and are still accepting responses.

+This effort is focused specifically on those in the basic science research community at UCSF so that we can target unique challenges that are difficult to address at a campus-wide level.

 ## ~~Goal #1: Create website that updates on the resources available and taskforce actions~~ (completed July 19)

 This website will initially be specific to the research community at UCSF and update on the latest developments.
 We hope to provide news and updated resources on a regular basis so you are aware of what is going on.